a-scie/jump/CONTRIBUTING.md

 Learn more about those in the [README](examples/README.md).

-The scie-jump binary can be built via `cargo build` but that does not produce a fully featured scie-jump.
-For that you should instead use `cargo run -p package .`.
-The `.` can be any directory where you want the final scie-jump binary deposited to.
-Two files will be produced:
+The scie-jump binary can be built via `cargo build` but that does not produce a fully featured `scie-jump`.
+For that you should instead use `cargo run -p package`.
+That will build the scie-jump binary for the current machine to the `dist/` directory by default (run `cargo run -p package -- --help` to find out more options).
+Two files will be produced there:
 1. The scie jump binary: `scie-jump-<os>-<arch>(.<ext>)`
 2. The scie jump fingerprint file: `scie-jump-<os>-<arch>(.<ext>).sha256`